SpenserKao/Search-Flickr-with-AngularJS/README.md

 # Technical note
 ## Change of Protocal HTTP to HTTPS
-When the application was opened directly by web browsers, such as Firefox and Google Chrome, the URLs of FlickrAPI[3] and referenced AngularJS lbrary [4] has no pronblem staying with "http" protocal.
-But as the solution needs to be ported to online collaborating tool CodePen or Plunkr, especially the latter demands much securer "https" protocol.
-Hence we have to actuate such change onto two above mentioned URLs accordingly, resulting in [5] and [6] respectively.
+When the application was opened directly by web browsers, such as Firefox and Google Chrome, the URLs of FlickrAPI[3] and referenced AngularJS lbrary [4] have no pronblem staying with "http" protocal.
+But as the solution needs to be ported to online collaborating tool CodePen or Plunkr, especially the latter demands much securer "https" protocol, we have to actuate such change onto two above mentioned URLs accordingly, resulting in [5] and [6] respectively.

 ## Referring to a JSON Flickr Feed